rwydaegh/goliat/docs/user_guide/user_guide.md

   4.  **Results Analysis**: Concentrates on localized SAR values (e.g., head SAR, trunk SAR) and peak spatial-average SAR (psSAR10g) in sensitive tissues like the eyes, brain, and skin.

 -   **Free-Space Mode**: GOLIAT supports a "freespace" phantom option, allowing you to run simulations of the antenna in isolation (without a body).
 This is useful for antenna characterization and validation.

+-   **Gaussian Excitation**: For near-field studies, you can use Gaussian pulse excitation instead of harmonic.
+This enables frequency-domain analysis and antenna resonance detection.
+Set `"excitation_type": "Gaussian"` in your config and configure `bandwidth_mhz` (typically 50-150 MHz).
+Gaussian excitation requires longer simulation times due to frequency resolution requirements.

 ### Far-field workflow (environmental exposure)